JACoW-org/docs-IPAC/docs/InitialSetup/intro.md

-Note: This Indico documentation corresponds to "normal" Indico and it does not always include the more JACoW-specific functionality described in JACoW-Indico documentation.
+Note: This Indico documentation corresponds to "normal" Indico and it does not always include the more JACoW-specific functionality described in JACoW Indico documentation.

-The JACoW Events Manager, or a JACoW Officer with Admin privileges on the JACoW-Indico site creates JACoW-Indico instances (events) upon receipt of a formal request to the JACoW Chair or Coordinator.
-The JACoW-Indico event is delivered with the **Admin** permissions assigned to the **Event Administrator**, who is the person designated to run the JACoW-Indico event within the conference organization.
+The JACoW Events Manager, or a JACoW Officer with Admin privileges on the JACoW Indico site creates JACoW Indico instances (events) upon receipt of a formal request to the JACoW Chair or Coordinator.
+The JACoW Indico event is delivered with the **Admin** permissions assigned to the **Event Administrator**, who is the person designated to run the JACoW Indico event within the conference organization.

 The Event Administrator is normally either the